Safeguarding Policy for under 18s

 All year round we organise weekly activities for our (Adult) students.
 During the Junior Summer School and for closed Junior groups, we organise a full leisure programme with daily activities in the afternoons and day trips in the weekends or as requested, as part of the course package.

-It is our policy here at Newcastle International School of English to adhere to the supervision ratios set down by The 1998 DFEE publication Health and Safety of Pupils on Educational Visits.
+It is our policy here at Newcastle International School to adhere to the supervision ratios set down by The 1998 DFEE publication Health and Safety of Pupils on Educational Visits.

 They are as following: